 - block out the blue wavelengths in your home in the evening

 - sleep in the dark

 Buy some room darkening curtains and use them.
-If you already have fancy curtains in your room that don't do much for the light, you can always double hang some blackout curtains behind your pretty curtains, or you can put up some roller shades behind your regular curtains.Amazon has blackout panels for less than $9 each.
+If you already have fancy curtains in your room that don’t blockthe light, you can always double hang some blackout curtains behind your pretty curtains.
+Or put up shades behind your curtains.Amazon has blackout panels for less than $9 each.
 Still too much money?
 Try Goodwill or another thrift store.